aiida-vasp/aiida-vasp/doc/source/tutorials/run_vasp_builder.rst

-.. _run_vasp:
+.. _run_vasp_builder:

 =======================================
-3. Running VASP calculations explicitly
+2. Running VASP calculations explicitly
 =======================================

 An example of one-shot VASP calculation for wurtzite-AlN is